Volume One: Anointed

 “And the Lord God made for Adam and his wife garments of skins and clothed them.”
 Genesis 3:21

-Think about it, in one mighty act of compassion and in the midst of profound disappointment, God the giver of life, killed so that Adam and Eve might be clothed.
+Think about it, in one mighty act of compassion and in the midst of profound disappointment, God the maker of life, killed so that Adam and Eve might be clothed.

 Jesus Christ carried on this work of compassion, and we have opportunity to do the same.

 It begins with ourselves.
 Our first job is to view ourselves with God’s compassion.
-We then receive his compassion unto ourselves, letting it sink deeply into the fibers of our being.
+We then receive his compassion unto ourselves, letting all of the Lord sink deeply into the fibres of our being.

 “For it is by grace that we have been saved.”
 Ephesians 2:8

 Once we know God’s grace (and not before), we can give it out to others.

 We therefore engage the emotional labour to know our own sin and our own need of God.

 We let down our defences in order to receive his compassion and grace.